majaliju/im-bored/README.md

 We're here to solve the problem for you: press the button below and instantly, an activity to do will pop up for you!

+If you like this activity, press the 'Save for later!' button so you can remember the activity for later.

-If you don't like that activity, then press the button again!
+If you don't like the activity, then press the button again!

 Keep pressing away until you find something to do.

-Our goal is to get you off of this page!
+Our goal is to get you off of this page and doing something fun!